dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 {: .callout .note}
-NOTE: The type of the value being matched (`arg_type`) is determined by the context in which you use the matcher and is supplied to you by the compiler, so you don't need to worry about declaring it (nor can you).
+NOTE: The type of the value being matched (`arg_type`) is determined by the context in which you use the matcher and is supplied to you by the compiler, so you don'type need to worry about declaring it (nor can you).
 This allows the matcher to be polymorphic.
 For example, `IsDivisibleBy7()` can be used to match any type where the value of `(arg % 7) == 0` can be implicitly converted to a `bool`.
 In the `Bar(IsDivisibleBy7())` example above, if method `Bar()` takes an